equitrekking travel

 Pleasure riders who are comfortable at walk, trot and canter in an English saddle, as well as travelers who are coming to Ireland to see the countryside from horseback and enjoy the company of the warm Irish people.

-English, French, German, Spanish and Swedish are spoken at the stables.
+Multiple languages are spoken at the stables for those of you traveling from international locations.
+Please ask us about this if you'd like to learn more.
 Riders may be as young as age eight.
 It is recommended that riders participate in horseback riding lessons for least 12 months on a weekly basis prior to riding with Killarney stables and that the rider is comfortable at the walk, trot, and canter outdoors and in an English saddle.

 Ring of Kerry Trail Riding Vacations